 - Total CPF Contribution on Bonus: $1,700 (employer) + $2,000 (employee) = $3,700

-Upcoming CPF Changes from January 1, 2026
+CPF changes from January 1, 2027

 No. CPF contributions are mandatory only for Singapore Citizens and Permanent Residents.
 Foreign employees on work passes (e.g., Employment Pass, S Pass, Work Permit) are exempt from CPF contributions.

-The CPF Board may also obtain a court order to recover any outstanding contributions and late payment interest.
+If CPF contributions are not paid on time, the following penalties may apply: The CPF Board may also obtain a court order to recover any outstanding contributions and late payment interest.